synopse/mORMot2/src/lib/README.md

 Notes:

-- The mandatory libraries which are meant to be part of the Operating System - e.g. the Windows API or the `libc`/`pthread` API - are defined in `mormot.core.os.pas`.
+- The mandatory libraries which are meant to be part of the Operating System - e.g. the Windows API or the `libc`/`pthread` API - are defined in `mormot.core.os`.
-- Access to the SQL database client libraries won't be in this folder, but defined as `mormot.db.raw.*.pas` units in the `src/db` folder.
+- Access to the SQL database client libraries won't be in this folder, but defined as `mormot.db.raw.*` units in the `src/db` folder.

 ## Thin Wrappers